4

 Meals: B

 From Abadin you will walk through small villages en route to Vilalba.
-This medieval town had a cultural boom in the 20th century, emerging as a town with rich journalistic and literary activity.
+It's a relatively flat stage on dirt and paved paths that wind through rural landscapes and native forests.
+San Simón da Costa cheese with D.O.P. and Vilalba's roscón (cake) stand out as local delights.
+Vilalba, capital of A Terra Cha, is a medieval town that had a cultural boom in the 20th century, emerging with rich journalistic and literary activity.
 Distance: 22km/13.75mi

 Meals: B

-Continue walking through rural Galicia, along forest paths and past small villages en route to Seixón.
-From here you will be transferred to Reguela and your accommodation.
+Continue walking through rural Galicia, along forest paths and past small villages en route to Seixón de Abaixo.
+From here you will be transferred at 4pm to your accommodation.
 Distance: 28km/20mi

 Meals: B

-At 9am this morning a transfer will bring you back to Seixón to continue walking.
+At 9am a transfer will take you back to Seixón to continue walking.
 There is an option to shorten the walk by extending the transfer to Miraz (just let the driver know where you would like to be dropped off).
-The trail today brings you to Sobrado dos Monxes for your overnight accommodation and is home to an impressive 10th century monastery.
-Distance walk: 29km/18.01mi
+The trail today brings you to Sobrado dos Monxes for your overnight accommodation.
+It is home to an impressive 10th century monastery.
+Distance walk: 28km/17.5mi

 Meals: B